microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 ### Do

--  After an element is removed from tab order, do put the focus on next logical tabbable
+-  After an element is removed from tab order, put the focus on next logical tabbable element
    -  "New messages" button
-      -  After clicking on the "New messages" button, put the focus on the first tabbable of all unread activities, or the send box as last resort
+      -  After clicking on the "New messages" button, the focus should move to the first tabbable element of all the unread activities or the send box as last resort
       -  Related to [#3136](https://github.com/microsoft/BotFramework-WebChat/issues/3136)
    -  Suggested actions buttons
-      -  After clicking on any suggested action buttons, put the focus on the send box, without soft keyboard
+      -  After clicking on any suggested action buttons, the focus should move to the send box without soft keyboard
       -  For better UX, the activity asking the question should have the answer inlined
       -  Related to [#XXX](https://github.com/microsoft/BotFramework-WebChat/issues/XXX)